Beyond Sentiment: The Manifold of Human Emotions: Summary and Discussion

 In this paper, we introduced a continuous representation for human emotions $Z$ and constructed a statistical model connecting it to documents $X$ and to a discrete set of emotions $Y$.
-Our fitted model bears close similarities to models developed within the psychological literature, based on human survey data.
+Our fitted model bears close similarities to models developed in the psychological literature, based on human survey data.
+The approach of this paper may also be generalized sequentially e.g., \citep{Mao2007b,Mao2009a} and geometrically e.g., \citep{Lebanon2003b,Lebanon2009a,Lebanon2004b,Lebanon2005a,Lebanon2005c,Dillon2007}.

-Among the many applications of our model are: discovering the complex relationships between emotions, clustering of emotions, improved classification of emotions, and sentiment prediction.

 Several attempts were recently made at inferring insights from social media or news data through sentiment prediction.
-Examples include tracking public opinion \cite{Oconner2010}, estimating political sentiment \cite{Taddy2010}, and correlating sentiment with the stock market \cite{Gilbert2010}.
-It is likely that a more comprehensive and multivariate view of emotions will help make progress on these important and challenging tasks.
+Examples include tracking public opinion \citep{Oconner2010}, estimating political sentiment \citep{Taddy2010}, and correlating sentiment with the stock market \citep{Gilbert2010}.
+It is likely that the current multivariate view of emotions will help make progress on these important and challenging tasks.